No Comments

 Source: Check Point

-This is particularly important for password-protected archives, which cannot be scanned by antivirus software.
-For such files, it is recommended to extract them on a virtual machine (VM) and scan the extracted contents with antivirus software to check for malware.
+This is particularly important for password-protected archives.
+They cannot be scanned by antivirus software.
+For such files, it is recommended to extract them on a virtual machine (VM).
+And scan the extracted contents with antivirus software to check for malware.

-If a VM is not available, VirusTotal can be used, as it prompts for the password of a protected archive to scan its contents.
+If a VM is not available, you can use VirusTotal.
+As it prompts for the password of a protected archive to scan its contents.
 However, VirusTotal can only scan a protected archive if it contains a single file.

 Source: BleepingComputer,